Mirzakhani's frequencies of simple closed geodesics on hyperbolic surfaces in large genus and with many cusps: Statement of the Conjecture

-Furthermore, $cyl_1{\Gamma}$ has a explicit expression as a sum of products of binomial coefficients and Witten-Kontsevich correlators when $g \geq 2$, as the following proposition. \begin{prop} (Proposition 6.4 in \cite{dgzz23}) Assume $g \geq 2$.
-The contribution to the Masur-Veech volume of the principle stratum $\mathcal{Q}_{g,n}$ of meromorphic quadratic differentials coming from single-band square-tiled surfaces corresponding to the stable graph $\Gamma_1(g,n)$ has the following form:
+is called the Witten-Kontsevich correlator, where $\sum_{i=1}^n d_i = 3g-3+n$. \\ \begin{prop} (Proposition 6.4 in \cite{dgzz23}) Assume $g \geq 2$.
+The contribution to the Masur-Veech volume of the principle stratum $\mathcal{Q}_{g,n}$ of meromorphic quadratic differentials coming from single-band square-tiled surfaces corresponding to the stable graph $\Gamma_{g,n}$ has the following form:

 The total contribution to the Masur–Veech volume of the principal stratum $\mathcal{Q}_{g,n}$ of meromorphic quadratic diﬀerentials coming from single-band square-tiled surfaces corresponding to all stable graphs $\Gamma^{g_2,n_2}_{g_1,n_1}$ has the following form: